Children showing abusive behaviour

 When you are both calm and relaxed, it helps to:

-- Agree on ‘house rules’ which work for everyone.
-Be clear about what things they can decide for themselves, what things you will decide, and what things are household decisions
+- Set ‘house rules’.
+Be clear about what things they can decide for themselves, what things you will decide, and what things are household decisions.

 - Talk about what behaviours are OK.
 Let them know what you will do if they become violent or dangerous.
 They may need to leave the house, either by agreement or by you calling the police.